-Although event personnel will make all efforts to provide aid within their capabilities, professionally trained medical staff will not be available to take care of participants.
+Although event personnel will make all efforts to provide aid within their capabilities, medical staff will not be available to take care of participants.
 Each aid station is located within a 5-mile radius of a major medical center.
-In case of emergency, race personnel will contact local first responders for assistance.

 Cell Phone Coverage